Frequently asked questions

 Will the Green Freeport provide training for new skills?

-The National Insurance Contribution Reliefs will be reinvested in the Inverness and Cromarty Firth Green Freeport into a training and skills development fund through The Powerhouse.
+The National Insurance Contribution reliefs will be reinvested in the Inverness and Cromarty Firth Green Freeport into a training and skills development fund through The Powerhouse.
 This was important to the regional consortium who delivered the bid, as we didn’t want local businesses outside the Freeport fence to be at a disadvantage to those within in terms of wages paid.
 It is also part of the Fair Work pledge the Scottish Government pressed for in Green Freeports.

 The idea is to give the local people the skills they need to find a job in the region’s renewables industry, delivering benefits to the local economy and strengthening local communities with green secure jobs.